 in Nantwich for antiques shops, but

-charity shops close behind - but that is another story.)
+nowadays the new outlets in vogue are the coffee shops.
+(Charity shops are close behind - but that is another story.

-Of course, all the coffee shops would appear to be surviving
+Most of the coffee shops appear to be surviving

 which suggests that

 there is a need for them.
 But it seems strange that a small town like Nantwich - tourist magnet though it is - should need so many.